What does a car suspension do?

 What are the parts of a suspension system?

-The basic building blocks of a car suspension system are springs (coil springs, air springs, leaf springs or torsion bars) and dampers (shock absorbers, struts and anti-sway bars).
-The other important parts of a suspension system are bushings, arms and joints, mountings, spheres, subframes, axle carriers, etc.
+A car suspension includes a variety of essential components that work together to ensure smooth and safe drivability.
+The basic building blocks of a car suspension system are springs (coil springs, air springs, leaf springs or torsion bars) and dampers (shock absorbers, struts, and anti-sway bars).
+The other important parts of a vehicle suspension system are bushings, arms, and joints, mountings, spheres, subframes, axle carriers, etc.

-Each and every part of a suspension system is important, but some are more important than the others as they do most of the work.
-These are springs, shocks (dampers) and anti-sway bars – the main performance-defining components in a suspension system.
+Every part of an automotive suspension system is important, but some are more important than the others as they do most of the work.
+These are springs, shocks (dampers) and anti-sway bars, the main performance-defining components in a vehicle suspension system.